bergmeister/posh-vsts-cli/README.md

 ## Tab Completion

-Tab completion is experimental at the moment but already works for groups and subgroups (i.e. the first 2 words after the `vsts` or `iv` command).
-The first time you use it in a new shell, you need to press tab twice but afterwards just one tab completes the current command.
+Tab completion is experimental at the moment but already works for subgroups and commands (i.e. the first 2 words after the `vsts` or `iv` command).
+The first time you use it in a new shell, you need to press tab twice but after that just one tab completes the current command.

 ````powershell
 >vsts <TAB><TAB>